neondatabase/website/content/docs/reference/cli-projects.md

 ---
-title: Neon CLI commands - `projects`
+title: Neon CLI commands — projects
 subtitle: Use the Neon CLI to manage your Neon project directly from your terminal
 enableTableOfContents: true
 isDraft: true